 Answer:

 “As care workers, we deal with highly sensitive information about our service users, including their medical history, personal details, and care plans.
 Having secure systems in place ensures that this information is protected and only accessible to those who need it.
 For instance, secure electronic health records prevent unauthorised individuals from accessing data and help maintain the confidentiality of our clients.
-This not only complies with legal requirements like the Data Protection Act 2018 and GDPR but also builds trust with our service users, making them more comfortable to share information that’s crucial for their care.”
+This not only complies with legal requirements like the Data Protection Act 2018 and GDPR but also builds trust with our service users, making them more comfortable to share information that’s essential for their care.”

 Example Answer 2: